GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/module-match.rst

 .. _match:

-The MATCH module implements pattern matching in daScript.
+The MATCH module implements pattern matching in Daslang.
 (See also the :ref:`pattern-matching` section.)

 All functions and symbols are in "match" module, use require to get access to it. ::